garrilla/garrilla-3r/README.md

 3r - Reactive, Responsive, Rotating Templates
 ===========================================

-Intro
+About
 -----

-The app gives a basic responsiveness to device size and rotation events through reactive coding.
+The package gives a basic responsiveness to device size and rotation events through reactive coding.
 There is no CSS or @MediaQueries in this package.
 Using a combination of dynamic templates and global helpers, 3r is framework agnostic.
-It will give you quick and ready responsive app.
+It will give you the basic building blocks to make quick and readily responsive app.

 Installation
 ------------